indiana-university/rivet-react/src/components/Modal/Modal.md

 ### Modal

 A modal is a smaller window that is displayed on top of the main application/site window.
-The main page is still visible but, the background is darkened to direct focus to the content of the modal window.
+The main page is still visible but the background is darkened to direct focus to the content of the modal window.

 #### Modal Example